FINAL DEADLINE - NO MORE EXTENSIONS

 SmashCut participants will also be invited to attend the all-expenses paid Apollo Workshop: Storytelling in Film and Television, if you have not already done so.
 Click here to learn more about this exciting weekend workshop filled with interactive sessions and panels full of Hollywood professionals from writers and directors, to producers, executives, and managers.

-What does the Season 7 calendar look like?
+* NEW INFO* What does the Season 7 calendar look like?

 Please look over this schedule to ensure you will be able to adhere to the season 7 deadlines.